 - Sell your debt to a junk debt buyer.

 Credit card banks will, on average, lose less by collecting what they can from you before they drop your account into one of the three collection buckets mentioned above.
-That’s why banks settle credit card debts.
+That’s why banks settle credit card debt.
 Not because they’re nice.
 It’s just math to them.

 Take a break from reading and watch this video, where I quickly hit on all the reasons why timing your settlements is important to you and to your bank.